oguru/DnD-AI/Session/5 - Celestial Realm Visit.md

 - Guardian returns after the party has had time to explore
 - Appears more respectful now: *"The elders has deliberated.
 You are to be granted audience."*
 - Explains key points:
-  - *"The gods are forbidden from direct interference by divine compact."*
+  - *"Ao the allfather forbids us from direct interference by divine compact."*
   - *"But you exist in a unique state - part mortal, part divine."*
-  - *"This means you may act where they cannot."*
+  - *"This means you may act where we cannot."*
   - *"You must choose which deity to receive further blessing from.
 Tyr The Lord of Justice, Gond The Lord of All Smiths, Mystra The Lady of Mysteries, Helm The Vigilant One and Eldath Mother Guardian of Groves have agreed to speak with you, choose wisely."*

 ## The State of the Celestial Realms